nwsw/nwcplugin-api/api/nwcplay.md

 # The `nwcplay` Object

 Methods from the `nwcplay` object can only be used while running within a *play hook* called by the NWC program.
-The following methods are available from the `nwcplay` package:
+The following items are available from the `nwcplay` package:

+nwcplay.PPQ
+nwcplay.getBarLength
+nwcplay.getClef
+nwcplay.getNoteVelocity
+nwcplay.getTimeSig
+nwcplay.getTransposition
+nwcplay.locate
+nwcplay.midi
+nwcplay.note

 ## About Play Song Position